MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/Switch-Process.md

 command in PowerShell.
 This is affecting some known scripts like `copy-ssh-id` and some subcommands of AzCLI.

-Starting in PowerShell 7.3-preview.8, the `Switch-Process` cmdlet is aliased to `exec`.
-The cmdlet calls `execv()` function to provide similar behavior as POSIX shells.
+The `Switch-Process` cmdlet calls the native `execv()` function to provide similar behavior as POSIX shells.
+This cmdlet and its alias, `exec`, were added in PowerShell 7.3.0.

 PowerShell 7.3.1 changed the `exec` alias to a function that wraps `Switch-Process`.
 The function allows you to pass parameters to the native command that might have erroneously bound to the